thesocialdev/planecrash_challenge/readme.md

-# Latest Plane Crash Test
+# Latest Plane Crash Coding Challenge

-This is the code written by Mateus Batista Santos for the Full Stack Software Engineer, Reading Infrastructure (Contract), technical test.
+This is the code written by Mateus Batista Santos for the Full Stack Software Engineer technical test.

 The Tech Stack chosen was: Laravel 5.6, Nginx and PHP-FPM and PostgreSQL + PostGIS.
 The reason to use it is because of my know-how and I didn't have to install anything new on my workstation so I could start to work as soon as possible.

 For development was used laradock on a Linux environment with Debian 8.6 as Operation System.

-The code will be hosted at http://mateusbatista.com

-The server will require password to access, please use:
+## The Coding Challenge Specifications

 ```
-login: wikimedia
-password: planecrash
+You are building an API and web frontend for a mini-Wikipedia with only a single long article called 'Latest_plane_crash'.
+Shortly after a plane crash happened, there is a surge of API requests for this article from app and desktop users (greater than 20K requests per second).
+As an approximation for some data massaging, each request for the article in your server needs to recursively calculate fibonacci(34).

+At the same time, a lot of editors following the news are scrambling to update the page with an interactive map as details emerge (up to 10 uploads per second).
+Updates to the page happen with a simple editor interface.
+Your interface also has an affordance to Add a Map, which allows for adding a map and one or more points of interest in the map to a page.
+Subsequent loads of the page should show an interactive map in the correct place.
+Your server code will run on a single 12-core server.
 ```

 ## Install and Run (For Development)